HMS Thunder Child: Adaptations

 In the BBC's 2019 TV miniseries, the main characters join up again on the Essex coast, where many small boats are gathering civilians to ferry them out to anchored ships.
 A Martian Tripod appears and several warships open fire on it with their main batteries.
 Most of the warships are at quite a distance offshore, but one, which could be Thunder Child, is much closer.
 The Tripod is hit on one its the legs and in its command cupola, and immediately collapses.
 A second Martian machine appears on the beach, chasing the protagonists.
 Before it can activate its Heat-Ray, it is struck by naval artillery shells.
 It falls forward, narrowly missing crushing the protagonists.
 As in H.G.
 Wells’ original novel, the refugees manage to escape, while none of the warships are shown being destroyed by the Tripods.

-The 2013 science fiction novel The Last Days of Thunder Child, written by C. A. Powell, is set in Victorian Britain of 1898.